How many eggs do chickens lay?

 - Pullets in their first 4–8 weeks lay smaller, irregular eggs.
 Don't count point-of-lay weeks as full production weeks — they aren't.

-- Hatchery sex-link “commercial” numbers are from controlled-environment houses — climate-controlled barns at 22°C, 16h light, full ration, replaced annually.
-Backyard conditions rarely match.
+- Hatchery sex-link “commercial” numbers come from controlled-environment houses — climate-controlled barns at 22°C, 16h light, full ration, replaced annually.
+A backyard coop in Vermont in February is not that building.

 How many eggs does a chicken lay per day?